apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 Here is the list of products we provide:

- - memory-guice: A memory based James server, mainly for testing purposes
+ - In-Memory: A memory based James server, mainly for testing purposes
  - Distributed James: A scalable James server, storing data in various data stores.
 Cassandra is used for metadata, ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for byte contents.
  - Cassandra-guice: An implementation step toward Distributed James.
 It does not include messaging and ObjectStorage.